What is Local SEO? Everything You Need to Know

 Understanding the difference between local and organic SEO is essential for small businesses that want to maximize their online visibility and effectively reach their target audience.

-While organic SEO can help attract customers from a wider geographic area, it may not always be the most effective strategy for small businesses primarily targeting local customers.
+On the other hand, organic SEO takes a broader approach, focusing on improving your website’s overall visibility in organic search results for relevant keywords, regardless of location.
+While organic SEO can attract customers from a wider geographic area, it isn’t always the most effective strategy for businesses primarily targeting local customers.

 Local SEO Ranking Factors